SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 4. Save the expense.
 5. Verify the expense is correctly listed with the appropriate details and split.

-### Task 2: Pay an Existing Expense

-**Objective**: Ensure the functionality of paying an existing expense and verify its removal from the list.
+### Task 2: Ensure the functionality of paying an existing expense and verify its removal from the list.

 **Steps**:
 1. Navigate to the "Pay up" section.